 Natural areas in cities tend to be fragmented due to sporadic growth over time, and the pressures of development.
 By connecting the fragmented ecosystems, this is likely to result in an increase in ecological functionality as a whole, and will therefore maximise the ecosystem services offered.

 There are diverse and innovative ways to connect natural ecosystems.
 For example, planting trees with overarching canopies could assist small mammals, bird and insects to cross roads.
 Road-side planting that emulates the multi-layering of forests, i.e., a composite of tall trees, medium size trees, shrubs and under storey vegetation, can cater to a diversity of faunal users.
 Ecolinks like underground tunnels or vegetated overhead linkages can assist in connecting natural areas.
+All of these areas will supplement and complement the important roles played by protected areas within cities.

 Policy Recommendations